Two-Higgs-doublet models in light of current experiments: a brief review: Several typical 2HDMs

 From the scalar potential in Eq. (\ref{V2HDM}) with $\lambda_6=\lambda_7=0$, we can obtain the mass matrices of the Higgs fields \bea && \,, \\ && \left[ m_{12}^2 - {1\over 2} \lambda_5 v^2 \stwob \right] \,,\\ && \left[ m_{12}^2 - {1\over 4} (\lambda_4+ \lambda_5) v^2 \stwob \right] \,. \eea The mass eigenstates are obtained from the original fields by the rotation matrices:

-where $G^0$ and $G^\pm$ are Goldstone bosons which are eaten by gauge bosons $Z$ and $W^\pm$.
+where $G^0$ and $G^\pm$ are Goldstone bosons which are absorbed as longitudinal components of the $Z$ and $W^\pm$ bosons.
 The remained physical states are two neutral CP-even states $h$ and $H$, one neutral pseudoscalar $A$, and a pair of charged scalars $H^{\pm}$.
 Their masses are given by

 where $M^2_{P}$ is the mass matrix shown in Eq.~\ref{eq:mass_matrix}.

 The gauge-kinetic Lagrangian is given as \beq \mathcal{L}_\mathrm{g} = \left( D^\mu \Phi_1 \right)^\dagger \left( D_\mu \Phi_1 \right) + \left( D^\mu \Phi_2 \right)^\dagger \left( D_\mu \Phi_2 \right). \eeq We can obtain the neutral Higgs couplings to $VV$ ($VV\equiv ZZ, WW$)